 Warm water works, if you have it.
 And even if you do, warm water quickly becomes cold and any splash on you makes you even colder.
 Warming up the bit in your hands works…if you have warm hands.
 Otherwise it does very little and makes you even colder.
-The armpit trick works, but it’s awkward and takes up more time.
+The armpit trick works, but it’s awkward.

-Our favorite trick (and product review today) is the Kelley Bitten Bit Warmer.
+My favorite trick (and product review today) is the Kelley Bitten Bit Warmer.
 This product is oh-so-simple.
 It’s just a padded/insulated sleeve that Velcros around your bit.
 Insert a warming device, wrap around your bit, give a couple of minutes, and bridle up.
 That’s it!
 And that is exactly why we like this product.
 It’s not flashy.
 It’s not fancy.
 It’s not expensive.
-It’s not even attractive (most of the colors are a bit old fashioned).
+It’s not even attractive.
 It simply aids in an important task and makes life easier.

 There are several “warming devices” you can use in the Kelley Bitten Bit Warmer and I’ll give you my thoughts on these.